 THE AUSTRALIAN SHEPHERD

 ASCUK holds a list of breeders with puppies available or planned.
-For more details, please contact Julie Holligan or Jean Turnbull.
+For more details, please contact Julie Holligan.
 Please be prepared to wait, as there is often a waiting list for puppies.
 Most reputable breeders would be happy for you to meet their dogs to help you decide if the breed is for you.

 Thank you to Pat Gatenby from Armatan Australian Shepherds for providing the information below.
 Please take time to read this before committing to buying an Australian Shepherd puppy.